prajwalvp/Dracula/README.md

 If necessary, put an EFAC in your timfile such that this step also results in a reduced chi-squared (henceforce "chi2") of ~1.

 Epochs can be joined together by removing JUMPs from the timfile.
 Try doing this between nearby epochs, while inserting a "PHASE N" (where N is some integer number of phase wraps) between them.
 Some value of N (maybe 0) will hopefully result in a chi2 ~1, and if this value is unique, changing N by +/-1 should give a chi2 that is considerably larger than 1.
-In this case, you can keep adding more of these PHASE wraps to other gaps bewtween TOAs where you feel you can get a unique (or unambiguous) solution.
+In this case, you have unambiguous solution, i.e., you connected that gap.
+In this case, you can move to another gap where you feel you can now get a unique (or unambiguous) solution.

-Once you reach a gap where, for all gaps between connected TOA sets, you have multiple PHASE wraps giving acceptable fits, you have an ambiguous gap: you cannot proceed with manual connection.
+Once you reach a stage where, for all gaps between connected TOA sets, you have multiple PHASE wraps giving acceptable fits, you have only ambiguous gap: in this case you cannot proceed with manual connection.
 Then you need to use the sieve.sh script.

 Edit sieve.sh.
 First, enter your TEMPO, basedir, rundir, ephem, and parfile information at the top of the file.
 Then edit with prev_labels ="0" and next_label="A".
 Also, edit the threshold for an acceptable solution (2.0 is a reasonable number).
 Write "PHASEA" in your TOA list where you have the shortest ambiguous gap, also removing the JUMPs around it.